PS HarriJaakkonen :~/Blog/Posts> cat ./part-01-introduction-to-eeid.html

 Feature B2C External ID Notes

-Custom Policies (IEF) Use Custom Auth Extensions instead
+Custom Policies (IEF) Yes No Use Custom Auth Extensions instead

-Custom Banned Passwords Same as workforce — custom banned password lists are supported
+Custom Banned Passwords Yes Yes Same as workforce — custom banned password lists are supported

 Self-Service Password Reset Email/Phone/MFA Email OTP only Limited SSPR options